laurentj/slimerjs/docs/api/phantom.rst

     var firstarg = phantom.args[0];

+.. container:: warning

-This property is deprecated.
+    This property is deprecated and will be removed in futur version.
     Use system.args instead.

 .. _phantom-clearCookies: